mongodb/docs/source/includes/table-mongos-output-fields.rst

    * - ``waiting``
      - Boolean
-     - As of MongoDB 3.4, this field is always ``true`` and is only present for backward compatibility.
+     - This field is always ``true`` and is only included for backward compatibility.